Check how Universal Credit is changing in 2026

 If you have a long-term health condition or a disability

 You might get an additional payment with your Universal Credit called the 'limited capability for work-related activity' (LCWRA) element.
-This is £423.27 extra each month, but the amount will be smaller for most people who start getting it on, or after, 6 April 2026 - it will be £217.26 a month.
+Currently, everyone who gets the LCWRA element gets £423.27 extra each month.

 If you’re thinking of applying for Universal Credit